johnhentrich/personal-site/static/media/about.31cae81ab222e80a3900.md

 # Intro

-I have 10+ years experience in business operations and strategy, product management, and business valuation.
-Work with an awesome team helping deliver new data and software driven safety and security experiences for [Ford](https://ford.com) owners.
-Strong technical academic foundation with master’s degrees in [computer science](https://gradadm.seas.upenn.edu/masters/computer-and-information-technology-mcit/) and [business administration](https://mba.haas.berkeley.edu/).
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+- 10+ years experience in business operations, strategy, product management, and business valuation
+- Work with an awesome team helping deliver new data and software driven safety and security experiences for [Ford](https://ford.com) owners
+- Strong technical academic foundation with master’s degrees in [computer science](https://gradadm.seas.upenn.edu/masters/computer-and-information-technology-mcit/) and [business administration](https://mba.haas.berkeley.edu/)
+- If you think I can be helpful to you or would like to meet me, please feel free to get in touch

 # I like